laurmcco/judeanpillarfigurineexhibit/pages/rti.md

 - [Tom Malzbender on Google Scholar (developer of RTI)](https://scholar.google.com/citations?user=dQNRt2MAAAAJ&hl=en)

-## How is an RTI collected?
+## How is an RTI file collected?
-View this time lapse video to see part of how RTI image-capture is performed
+View this time lapse video to see part of how RTI image capture is performed: